VeraVisions/nuclide/Documentation/Shaders.md

 #endif
 ```

-### Dissecting GLSL shaders
+## Dissecting GLSL shaders

 When we pass `program <shadername>` in our Material, the engine will load `glsl/<shadername>.glsl` to handle the material for us.

 The shader in question needs to define a `main` function for both a vertex and a fragment shader.
-That's what the **ifdef**s are for in the above example.
+That's what the **ifdef** pre-processor chunks are for in the above example.

-You can not have separate files handle vertex/fragment programs, unlike in **id Tech 4/Doom III**.

 At some point in the `main` function, we do have to set `gl_Position` and `gl_FragColor` respectively.
 Those can not be undefined.

+## Frequently Asked Questions

+### Can I keep my vertex and fragment/pixel shader as separate files from one another?

+You can not have separate files handle vertex/fragment programs.